Jexactyl/docs/latest/panel/building/build.md

 !> Please note that we dont provide support to modified installs

 ## Instal NodeJS
-You can skip this proccess if you have it already installed.
+Skip this proccess if you have it already installed.

 ### Debian
 ```curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -